 - One for investment with a market value of $1.4 million

-(C) Your financial assets exceed in value S$1 million (With effect from December 2018)
+(C) Financial asset: you can qualify if the value of your financial assets exceeds S$1 million (With effect from December 2018)

 Below is the list of qualified financial assets: